Home of writer Jacqueline De Angelis

 We smoke them together and as the mist hits they hiss.

-©2020 Jacqueline De Angelis, writing, audio, video and site images are the property of Jacqueline De Angelis.
-Photography: Ricardo Medina, Edean Amador.
-Design by Simple West.
+©2025 Jacqueline De Angelis, writing, audio, video, paintings and site images are the property of Jacqueline De Angelis.
+Watercolors: Jacqueline De Angelis.
+Design: Simple West.